 Where the design community meets.

-Midlevel Nobody at Home Joined over 6 years ago
+Midlevel Nobody at Home Joined almost 8 years ago

 I generally don't vocalize my opinions on rebrandings I don't like but man, this is just straight up awful.
 Kinda makes me wish that they get a Gap level response.
 That type is wonderful, especially compared to the just there type they have now.